3 Ways To Identify Riba

-One may argue that even with lending, the lender is risking their principle since the borrower may default on their obligaitons.
+One may argue that even with lending, the lender is risking their principle since the borrower may default on their obligations.

 This is certainly true.

-However, what matters in identifying riba is that contractually the lender has a right to more than their principle and in case they don’t receive their principle back the borrower is in default as per the loan contract.
+However, what matters in identifying riba is that contractually the lender has a right to more than their principal and in case they don’t receive their principal back the borrower is in default as per the loan contract.

 This is important because when the borrower is deemed in default, the lenders have a whole host of remedies they can resort to that will potentially further increase the financial hardship on the defaulted borrower even if it means not recovering the entire principle for the lender.

 A promise means that something is required and expected.

 If the benefit is neither required nor expected then it’s not riba.